jazenwong/wong-blog/_posts/essay/2024-02-04-reflections-white-kenya-hara.markdown

 Another interesting example of white and emptiness in Japanese culture is found in the design of Shinto shrines.
 The Shinto shrine is a temple of worship for the Japanese and is designed to have an empty space in the center.
 This empty space is called *Yashiro*.
 Ya means "a roof", over "Shiro", which means white.
 It literally means white with a roof on top of it.

-One of the spiritual beleifs for why the yashiro is left empty is so that there's room for the gods and deities to visit.
-But maybe the more practical reason for why it's left empty is for the person praying; it gives them space—literally—to empty their thoughts.
+One of the spiritual beleifs for why the yashiro is left empty is to make room for the gods and deities to visit.
+But it's also for the person praying; it gives them empty space—literally—to fill with their thoughts.

 This may be the reason why prayer in many religions and beliefs take place in a quiet, open space that has minimal furnishing.
 Whether you look at a church, a mosque, or a temple, *white* plays a big part in their design.